trueos/pcbsd/src-qt5/docs/install.rst

 .. figure:: images/install1b.png

-Next, the "PC-BSD Installation Menu", shown in :numref:`Figure %s: PC-BSD® Installer Boot Menu <install1c>`, will be displayed.
+Next, the "TrueOS Installation Menu", shown in :numref:`Figure %s: TrueOS® Installer Boot Menu <install1c>`, will be displayed.
 If you press any key (other than :kbd:`Enter`) this screen will pause so that you can review its options.
 If you do not pause this screen, it will automatically boot into the **xorg** option after a few seconds.
 This menu offers the following options: